 Here is everything you need to make your own moving binder.

 How to Make a Moving Binder

-Making your own moving binder will take a bit of time but can be done.
+Making your own moving binder will take a bit of time but it can be done and will help you stay organized.
+Trust me, it’ll help with all the details you have to keep track of.
 Here are the supplies you will need.

-- 2 Inch Binder or a any three ring binder
+- 2 Inch Binder or any three-ring binder

 - Paper and moving checklist

 - Moving Box Labels (here’s where to get free boxes for when you move)